dagronf/DSFInspectorPanes/README.md

 * Optional drag/drop reordering of panes
 * Show or hide individual panes without removing them
 * Expand or contract individual panes

-## Why?

-I've fought with this on a number of projects.
-I finally decided to make a drop-in class that would do everything that I wanted.
-This class is fully autolayout managed.

-I really like Apple 'Pages' implementation which allows having a header view which can be used to configure items even when the pane itself is hidden.
-A good example of this is the 'Spacing' inspector pane, where when the pane is hidden the user can still change the line spacing at a lower granularity.

 # Installation